 - A. Preliminary Score Email This email is used for all rounds to ensure that scores are correct before scoring or advancement information is released.
-It notifies coaches of their preliminary scores from the recent round and issues a deadline for Preliminary Score Discrepancy Reports. - B. Results Email Release of this email is contingent on a variety of factors including inquiries and appeals.
-The goal for release of the email is eight working days after the completion of the competition round.
+It notifies coaches of their preliminary scores from the recent round and issues a deadline for Preliminary Score Discrepancy Reports.
+No Score Discrepancy Reports will be considered if received after the established deadline. - B. Results Email Release of this email is contingent on various factors, including inquiries and appeals.
+The goal for releasing the email is eight working days after the completion of the competition round.
 The Competition Round Results Email contains the following information: - 1.
 A link to the scores from the just-completed competition round. - 2.
-A link to a general list of vulnerability categories in the images.
+A link to a general list of image vulnerability categories.
 Specific vulnerabilities will not be published.
-The general list of vulnerabilities categories may include:
+The general list of vulnerability categories may include: